Advanced Forming Research CentreNews

 The National Manufacturing Institute Scotland, has today announced that it has signed a lease with property investment firm Canmoor for a unit at Westway Park in Renfrew, part of the Advanced Manufacturing Innovation District Scotland.
 The facility will be primarily used for the Group’s £11.8 million research and development programme with the world’s largest aerospace company, Boeing.

-The space, which is around the size of a football pitch, will be refurbished to accommodate the personnel and equipment needed for the Boeing programme.
-It will also house other state-of-the-art advanced engineering equipment to be used in projects with other manufacturing businesses including a purpose built area dedicated to advancing the use of additive manufacturing in Scotland.
+The space, over sixty thousand square feet, will be refurbished to accommodate the personnel and equipment needed for the Boeing programme, It will also house other state-of-the-art advanced engineering equipment to be used in projects with other manufacturing businesses including a purpose built area dedicated to advancing the use of additive manufacturing in Scotland.

 The Boeing programme, run by the University of Strathclyde’s Advanced Forming Research Centre (AFRC), part of the National Manufacturing Institute Scotland and the only High Value Manufacturing Catapult centre in Scotland, will see the company establish an R&D team at the Westway facility working with AFRC’s leading forming and forging technologists.
 Boeing has hired a team to work on the programme and it is expected that the personnel will be on site later this year.